-3 Tips for Growing Tomatoes in an EarthBox®
+3 Tips for Growing Tomatoes in Planting Boxes

 There’s nothing quite like pulling a juicy tomato right off the vine.
 Whether you are a gardening beginner or a veteran, we’ve come up with a list of tips to help guide you to growing the best tomato plant.
 If you’ve ever attempted to grow tomatoes, you may have run into some challenges.
 Tomatoes can split, get mold, or even start to rot right on the vine!
 Read along to see what you can do to help your tomatoes be the best they can be.

-Because the EarthBox® Gardening System was invented by a commercial tomato grower, the original size is perfect for growing two tomato plants.
+If you're looking for a big yield, make sure your planting box accommodates at least two plants.
+For example, the EarthBox® Container Gardening System was invented by a commercial tomato grower.
+It's perfect for growing two tomato plants.
 If you are looking to take up a smaller footprint, you could grow one tomato plant in the EarthBox® Root & Veg Gardening System.
 Reserve the EarthBox® Junior Gardening System for some basil or other herbs to complement your tomatoes.

 Tomato Tip #2: Don’t Stress About the Variety of the Tomato